!Top Bar

 Other dairy foods, like cheese or yogurt, don’t have as much lactose in them as milk does; this means they’re less likely to cause harm to your pet.
 However, dairy food of any kind isn’t nutritionally necessary for your cat, and too much of any foreign food is likely to cause an upset stomach, vomiting, or diarrhea.
 If you must feed your cat dairy foods, keep the portion size extremely small.

 Do you have questions about your cat’s nutrition or dietary needs?
+Our Vet Nutrition & Weight Management service can provide personalized advice on your cat’s diet, including whether dairy products are appropriate for your specific pet.
+We can help create a tailored nutrition plan that ensures your cat gets all the necessary nutrients without any potentially harmful foods.
 We’re always here to help.
 Set up an appointment today with your Waterdown, ON veterinary clinic.

 !Single Blog Social Sharing Icons